Moritz344/Moritz344/README.md

 <pre>
  # About Me
  Im a 16 year old guy who codes in his freetime.
 For coding I use nvim/vim and I really enjoy and
  suffer using it.
-I mainly code in Python but maybe in the future I will try learning a new
- Programming Language.
+Im currently only writing in python and bash.
 Also I have some experience in the shell from the overthewire Bandit Level which was really cool and I recommend.
 </pre>